-With technological advances such as functional and molecular imaging, there is potential to track previously unobservable biological processes such as the tumor proliferation rate during the course of therapy (Bading and Shields 2008).
-The opportunity to then adapt the treatment to the observed data, rather than relying on a model, becomes a possibility.
-Although previous works have investigated using imaging technology to select dose fractions (Lu et al. 2008, Chen et al. 2008, Kim et al. 2009, Kim 2010, Ghate 2011, Ramakrishnan et al. 2012), they have not done so to counter accelerated repopulation.
-The problem in this paper can be seen as a special case of the general one presented in Kim et al. (2012), but the effect of tumor proliferation, which is our main focus, was not analyzed therein.
-Prior works have also considered optimizing the number of treatment days (Kim 2010) but, again, have not done so for general tumor repopulation characteristics, including the case of accelerated repopulation.
-The insights from this paper suggest that the increases in doses are approximately proportional to the proliferation rate $\phi(x)$.
+With technological advances such as functional and molecular imaging, there is potential to track previously unobservable biological processes such as the tumor proliferation rate during the course of therapy ([4]).
+The opportunity to then adapt the treatment to the observed data, rather relying on a model, becomes a possibility.
+While previous works have investigated using imaging technology to select dose fractions ([30, 9, 24, 23, 14, 45]), they have not done so to counter accelerated repopulation.
+While the problem in this paper can be seen as a special case of the general one presented in [25], the effect of tumor proliferation, which is the main focus of our paper, was not considered.
+In addition, optimization of the number of treatment fractions was not considered, possibly due to the already large-scale, non-convex nature of the presented model.
+The insights from this paper suggest that the increases in doses are approximately proportional to the proliferation rate, $\phi(x)$.
 This suggests the importance of further advancement of biological imaging technologies that can accurately measure quantities such as tumor proliferation rates during the course of treatment.
 An interesting approach worth investigating would then be the use of such imaging techniques to guide therapy.

-6. Conclusions
+6 Conclusions

 There are multiple ways to model accelerated repopulation.
 One approach could be to increase the tumor proliferation rate with already delivered dose or BED.
 In this paper, we chose instead to model accelerated repopulation implicitly by using a decelerating tumor growth curve, e.g., Gompertzian growth, with a proliferation rate $\phi(x)$ that is dependent on the number of tumor cells.
-This resulted in accelerated growth toward the end of the treatment because fewer cells remained after initial radiation treatment.
+This resulted in accelerated growth towards the end of the treatment due to fewer cells remaining after initial radiation treatment.
 We developed a DP framework to solve the optimal fractionation problem with repopulation for general tumor growth characteristics described by $\phi(x)$.
-We proved that the optimal dose fractions are nondecreasing over time, and showed the optimal number of fractions is finite.
+We proved that the optimal dose fractions are non-decreasing over time, and showed the optimal number of fractions is finite.
 We derived the special structure of the problem when assuming Gompertzian tumor growth.
-This resulted in maximizing a discounted version of BED_T, which placed a higher weight on later treatment days, because of increased tumor proliferation.
+This resulted in maximizing a discounted version of BED_T , which placed a higher weight on later treatment days, due to increased tumor proliferation.
 In this paper, we arrived at three main conclusions:

-• Faster tumor growth suggested shorter overall treatment duration.

-• Accelerated repopulation suggested larger dose fractions later in the treatment to compensate for the increased tumor proliferation.
-Numerical results indicated that the optimal fraction sizes were approximately proportional to the instantaneous proliferation rate.

-• The optimal fractionation scheme used more aggressive increases in dose fractions with a shorter overall treatment duration when the α/β value of the tumor was smaller; in this case, there were larger gains in tumor control.
+- Faster tumor growth suggested shorter overall treatment duration. - Accelerated repopulation suggested larger dose fractions later in the treatment to compensate for the increased tumor proliferation.
+Numerical results indicated that the optimal fraction sizes were approximately proportional to the instantaneous proliferation rate. - The optimal fractionation scheme used more aggressive increases in dose fractions with a shorter overall treatment duration when the α/β value of the tumor was smaller; in this case, there were larger gains in tumor control.